 Mary enjoys working with teenagers up to retirees.
 She has experience working with clients with a variety mental health issues including trauma, depression, anxiety, as well as substance use disorders.
 She enjoys individual and group therapy.
-She is trained in EMDR, Solution Focused Brief Therapy, Cognitive Behavior Therapy, and Motivational Interviewing.
+She is trained in EMDR, including the DeTUR protocol (Desensitization Triggers & Urge Reprocessing) Solution Focused Brief Therapy, Cognitive Behavior Therapy, and Motivational Interviewing.
 Mary is a Certified Acudetox Specialist, which is acupuncture in the ears that helps with anxiety, depression, grief, stress reduction, and sleep issues.

 Mary enjoys spending time with her family, friends, and pets.
 She has lived in the Denver area most of her life and loves spending time outdoors, especially in the mountains.